 Do not wait until the Medicaid audit to say, “I did not know THAT was required.”

 How to be proactive?
 EDUCATE!
 Yourself and all your employees!

 2. Contact a Medicaid attorney (This is not an advertisement for myself, although I have done this for providers, but, please, research other Medicaid attorneys.) and have the Medicaid attorney come to your main office and give a presentation on Medicaid rules.
 If you go this route, make sure the Medicaid attorney understands what type of Medicaid services you provide, even better, tell the Medicaid attorney your specific concerns regarding your practice.

 The upside about attending DHHS seminars is that the seminars are free.
 The upside of hiring a Medicaid attorney to come to your office, he or she can physically review some of your practices’ documentation for possible common mistakes.

 Regardless, whatever you decide, do not do nothing until you received the Tentative Notice of Overpayment.
 It’s too late then.
 Be proactive in education.

-Posted on February 3, 2013, in DHHS, Division of Medical Assistance, Medicaid, Medicaid Recoupment, North Carolina, Tentative Notices of Overpayment, Tips to Avoid Medicaid Recoupment and tagged Audit, DHHS, Direct memory access, Education, Health care provider, Medicaid, North Carolina, United States Department of Health and Human Services.
+Posted on February 3, 2013, in Division of Medical Assistance, Medicaid, Medicaid Recoupment, NC DHHS, North Carolina, Tentative Notices of Overpayment, Tips to Avoid Medicaid Recoupment and tagged Audit, Direct memory access, Education, Health care provider, Medicaid, NC DHHS, North Carolina, United States Department of Health and Human Services.
 Bookmark the permalink.
 4 Comments.